COSMOS-meeting-IPMU/cosmos-meeting-ipmu.github.io/index.md

 ![cosmos](/_images/cosmos-narrow.jpeg)

 ## Introduction
 The Annual COSMOS team meeting will be held in Japan.
 While the workshop will be focused on the COSMOS-Web NIRCAM and MIRI imaging large program, additional key projects to be discussed include the ALMA large program CHAMPS and the JWST IFU followup of ALPINE/CRISTAL galaxies.
+We welcome both the COSMOS team and external participants interested in COSMOS.
 ## Information
 * Time: July 8-12, 2024
 * Location (Mon, Wed-Fri): Kavli IPMU, The University of Tokyo (Kashiwa, Japan) ([map](https://maps.app.goo.gl/YzgzK9UrQ55sL89x8))